Introducing Chapman Cases, Premium Flight Instrument Cases Made in Bath UK

 BATH, UK — Chapman Cases, hand-crafted flight cases built in Bath, the brainchild of renowned UK banjo player Leon Hunt, has announced the resumption of production of their cases for mandolin, tenor and 5-string banjo, ukulele and guitar.

-Originally conceived as a one-person operation in 2017, the company enjoyed a brief but energetic take off before pausing due to the pandemic.
+Originally conceived as a one-person operation in 2017, the company enjoyed a brief but energetic takeoff before pausing business due to the pandemic.

 Flash forward to 2023 and a chance encounter at a local bluegrass jam, Hunt meets Icelandic musician Bragi Olafsson and luthier Gary Leddington.
 The three immediately hit it off and begin talking cases.
 A few weeks later Chapman Cases is moving forward again and building cases.